-With proper upkeep, your air conditioner will deliver worry-free cooling for a long time.
-But, similar to any other thing in your residence, it will ultimately need to be replaced.
-Knowing when to get a new one is important to prevent pricey repairs, expensive energy bills and interruptions to your comfort.
+With proper upkeep, your air conditioner will offer worry-free performance for many years.
+But, like any other appliance in your house, it will at some point need to be updated.
+Knowing when to install a new one is essential to skip pricey repairs, higher utility bills and interrupted comfort.

-When it includes being cool and your home’s energy efficiency, our Paniccia Heating & Cooling specialists have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner should be replaced.
-Here are a couple of points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our Paniccia Heating & Cooling pros have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner should be replaced.
+Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s smart to start preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a replacement.
+Most of the time, the Department of Energy says the majority of air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s smart to get started preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a new one.

 Dependability

-How reliable is your air conditioner?
-Does it cool reliably, even on the hottest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less dependable it’s time to begin thinking about getting an updated one.
+How trustworthy is your air conditioner?
+Does it cool dependably, even on the hottest days?
+Or is it frequently malfunctioning?
+When your air conditioner becomes less trustworthy it’s time to start thinking about getting an updated one.

-Over your air conditioner’s life span, it’s expected for it to need a handful of small repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.
+Over your air conditioner’s lifetime, it’s anticipated for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just install a new one.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how efficiently it expends electricity to create cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal guidelines.
-However, your air conditioner becomes inefficient as it gets older.
+Every air conditioner includes a SEER rating, which measures how proficiently it expends electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal mandates.
+However, your air conditioner becomes less efficient as it ages.

-Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are typically costlier but might pay for themselves over their life span through improved energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but may pay for themselves over their life span through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfortable when your air conditioner is on?
-Or are you constantly dialing down the temperature to keep cool?
-An aging air conditioner could have problems keeping your house comfy because of lower efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of operating at full speed all the time, these air conditioners run at multiple speeds to adjust your comfort.
+Are you comfy when your air conditioner is running?
+Or are you continuously dialing down the temperature to keep cool?
+An aging air conditioner might have problems keeping your residence comfy because of reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is annoying you, check with us about installing a variable-speed air conditioner.
-Most of these air conditioners cool at a sound level that’s similar to a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is bothering you, ask us about installing a variable-speed air conditioner.
+The majority of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a good method to maximize your energy efficiency, with not much effort needed from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
-The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and change settings as necessary.
+Adding a smart thermostat is a smart way to maximize your energy efficiency, with very little effort required from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for very little.
+Most of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or away and adjust temps as necessary.

-If you rely on an aging air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a surefire method to ensure smart thermostat compatibility.
+If you rely on an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

 Refrigerant Style

-If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will list the refrigerant type.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will list the refrigerant type.

-If your air conditioner is running fine, you can keep on using it.
+If your air conditioner is operating fine, you can keep on using it.
 However, if it ever experiences a refrigerant leak, repairing the problem will be expensive.
-That’s since Freon is only available in reduced, recycled amounts.
+That’s since Freon is only available in limited, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really build up over time.
+And those savings can really add up over the years.

-We know that air conditioner cost is your top question.
-That’s why working with Paniccia Heating & Cooling for air conditioning installation in Michigan City and surrounding areas is simple and affordable.
-Our techs will help you select the right solution for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We are aware that air conditioner cost is your number one question.
+That’s why collaborating with Paniccia Heating & Cooling for air conditioning installation in Michigan City and surrounding areas is easy and affordable.
+Our professionals will help you select the right option for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.